rebcabin/masr/specs.md

 Until MASR is integrated, it will have a legacy back-channel.
-The legacy back-channel writes types in ASDL format from MASR instances.
+The legacy back-channel writes types in ASDL format from MASR entity hash-maps.

 ----------------------------------------------------------------
-## 2.2.
-SNAPSHOT SUMMARY
+## 3.2.
+Snapshot Summary

 We begin with a summary of a snapshot of the full